drauger-os-development/website/posts/wiki/Writing Posts for this Wiki.md

  - WRITTEN

 </br></br>
-All fields take 1 and only 1 line.
+All fields are 1 line.
 The values for each tag are separated by a colon (:) and a single space.
 </br></br></br>
 ##### SYNOPSIS
 Your synopsis should be a short (140 character max) description of what your post is about.
-Longer synopses tend to do better with SEO.
+Longer synopses tend to do better with Search Engine Optimization (SEO).
 So if that is important to you, keep it in mind.
 </br></br></br>
 ##### TAGS
-This should be a comma-delimited list of tags that apply to your post.
+This should be a comma-delimited (separated) list of tags that apply to your post.
 This list is case insensitive.
 More tags help users find your post easier.
 There is no limit to the number of tags you may have.
 </br></br></br>
 ##### AUTHOR
 Put your name, or the author's name, in this field.
-If multiple people wrote this post, they should be in a comma-delimited list.
+If multiple people wrote this post, it should be a comma-delimited (separated) list.
 </br></br></br>
 ##### WRITTEN
 When you wrote your post.
 If it took you several days to write it, then opt for the day you finished it.
-The date format you must use is actually very specific:
-</br></br>
-> YYYY - MM - DD
+The required date format is YYYY - MM - DD.
 </br></br>
 That is, the full 4 digit year, the 2 digit month, and the 2 digit day.
 </br></br></br>